 There is also an abundance of walks around Landal Darwin Forest which is adjacent to Forestry Commission woodland.

 Enjoy a fantastic walking holiday in the Derbyshire Peak District and appreciate the breathtaking views.
+Please note the Forestry Commission are working in the local area so please adhere to all signage on the circular walks.

 Darwin Forest Walks